-(Offered every other year opposite Printmaking - odd years starting with 2017)
+(Offered every other year opposite Printmaking - even years starting with 2018)

-Prerequisites: Studio Art I and Studio Art II or Art Teacher recommendation
+Prerequisite: Studio Art+ or Art Teacher recommendation

 In this course the students will learn to see and portray manmade and organic objects as well as the human figures sculpture.
 They will learn to utilize a variety of materials and processes such as clay modeling, woodcarving, assemblage, additive and direct plasterwork.
 Students will select appropriate methods to pursue the realization of their creative concepts.
 Historical and theoretical issues addressed through lectures and digital slide presentations.
 This class will introduce the use of sculptural form as a vehicle for the creative expression of personal ideas and contemporary concepts.
 Emphasis will be placed on an awareness of the qualities of materials and how they can be employed to support aesthetic and conceptual objectives.
 Areas of study include realistic and abstract sculpture in wire, wood, paper, plaster, plastics, papier-mâché and found object.